 Plaza

-A panorama view of the port and the city from a height of 37 meters
+A panoramic view of the port and the city from a height of 37 metres above ground level

 Opening Times